NagyStanislav/RobustSpline/README.md

 All major functions in the package are implemented both in R and in C++ for computational efficacy.

 - Ioannis Kalogridis and Stanislav Nagy.
 (2025).
-Robust functional regression with discretely sampled predictors. _Under review._
+[Robust functional regression with discretely sampled predictors.](https://arxiv.org/abs/2311.13291) _Under review._
 - Ioannis Kalogridis and Stanislav Nagy.
 (2025).
 Robust multidimensional location estimation from discretely sampled functional data.

 ## Regression for functional predictors and scalar response

 Scalar-on-function regression with discretely observed functional data.
 Main functions are:

-* `IRLS` for the general *Iteratively Reweighted Least Squares* (IRLS) procedure for a (possibly penalized and robust) estimation in a linear model;
+* `IRLS` for the general *Iteratively Reweighted Least Squares* procedure for a (possibly penalized and robust) estimation in a linear model;
 * `ridge` for fast *Ridge Regression* with a given penalty matrix;
 * `ts_reg` for fitting robust thin-plate splines regression;
 * `ts_ridge` for fast fitting of non-robust thin-plate splines regression.